jouvetg/igm/igm/modules/preproc/load_tif_data.md

 available fields in variables you need at least topg or usurf, and thk, filed e.g. topg.tif, thk.tif must be present in the working forlder.

-# I/O:

-Input: tiff files
-Output: variables contained inside as tensorflow objects
+The module takes tiff files input and return variables contained inside as tensorflow objects